Jexxer/ArchaeologyDiscBot/README.md

 ## In progress
 - ~~Cleaning up the HUGE elif block in artefact_list.py to an item dictionary.~~
-- Calculate the amount of experience that will be gained.
+- ~~Calculate the amount of experience that will be gained.~~

 ## To do:
+- Display experience seperate from materials.
+- Create a way for users to enter items without having to be case sensitive.
+- Implement more features such as !asl lvl, and !asl collection.
-- Calculate the cost of materials
+- Calculate the cost of materials (will need to learn api integration)